Linear95/DetGP/README.md

 python train_node_classify.py
 ```

-The parameters for experiments can be set in `config.py`, *e.g.*, the choice of dataset, the train-test split ratios.
+The parameters for experiments can be set in `config.py`, *e.g.*, the choice of datasets, the train-test split ratios.

 ## Citation
 Please cite our AAAI 2020 paper if you found the code useful.